jamiesmith/kstars-on-osx/README.md

 ### Download the scripts from this repo

-Downloading and run the build script.
+Downloading and running the build script.

 ```console
 	mkdir -p ~/Projects